mazunki/mazunki/README.md

 </div>

 **Well, hello!
-I'm Mazunki, a non-binary programmer from Norway who grew up in Spain. <br />** **I am currently studying two degrees at the University of Oslo:**
+I'm Mazunki, a non-binary programmer from Norway who grew up in Spain. <br />** **I am currently studying at the University of Oslo:**
   - Robotics & Intelligent Systems
-  - Philosophy
+  - Philosophy with Linguistics

-🌱 I’m currently getting accostumed to Gentoo <br />
+🌱 I’m currently working on cleaning up my Gentoo system, and s6 init system<br />
 😄 My pronouns are *They/Them* <br />
 ✨ My interests are *open source development* <br />
 📫 Reach out to me anywhere!
 I spend a lot of time on Telegram.
 I go by @mazunki everwhere.